Aspera (company)

-Aspera is a data transport and streaming technology company that provides high speed data transfer services.
+Aspera is a data transport and streaming technology company that provides high-speed data transfer services.
 Aspera belongs to the hybrid cloud business unit of IBM.

 History

 Aspera was founded in 2004 by Michelle Munson and Serban Simu.
-Aspera developed FASP, a high-speed data transfer protocol, and software products based on FASP.
+Munson and Simu patented and Aspera developed FASP, a high-speed data transfer protocol, and software products based on FASP.
 IBM acquired Aspera in January 2014.

 Aspera won a 2013 Primetime Engineering Emmy Award for Outstanding Achievement in Engineering Development and a 2014 Technology and Engineering Emmy Award for Secure Accelerated File Movement over IP including the Internet.
 The company received a Hollywood Professional Association (HPA) Engineering Excellence Award for its Telestream Vantage with Lightspeed Live Capture product in 2018.

 Patents

 Aspera has been granted the following patents: